Skip to main content

 Factors in Determining Child Support Amounts

-Guidelines are based on the monthly income of both parents.
-Even if the parents aren't working, the court may order them to pay child support.
-In some cases, both parents may be ordered to pay support for a child not in their care.
+The guidelines consider both parents’ monthly incomes.
+Even if the parents aren’t working, the court may order them to pay child support.
+In some cases, the court may order both parents to pay support for a child not in their care.

 What Is Included in a Support Order?